mwrra/MC-CRoMD/README.md

 **MC-CRoMD: A Multi-Channel Statistical Feature Extraction and Selection Framework for Lung and Colon Histopathological Image Classification Using Machine and Deep Learning**

-This repository provides the implementation code, selected validation results, final locked-test outputs, source-group split manifests, selected feature sets, bootstrap distributions for the final reported configurations, and publication figures for the revised MC-CRoMD study.
+This repository provides the implementation code, selected validation results, final locked-test outputs, source-group split manifests, selected feature sets, bootstrap distributions for the final reported configurations, supplementary analysis and verification scripts, and publication figures for the revised MC-CRoMD study.

 ## Overview